Pan-lab-SMART/Pan-lab-website/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

+We are hiring!
+Theoretically, there will be 1-2 PhD position for class 2026 both in [SMART-Tsinghua University programme and SMART-Westlake University programme](https://smart.org.cn/Education-and-Exchanges/Edu/Graduate/Study/Admission/index.html).
+You can also directly contact Prof. Pan xiaojing [email](panxj@smart.org.cn) to acquire open positions for Associate Researcher/Posdoc/Research Assistant.
 If you are interested in our research, please feel free to contact us!

 {%
   include button.html